 The good news is: Google is going to drop the prefix soon to show the original publisher’s address in AMP URLs in mobile web browsers.
-The publishers like you can avail the Google’s servers with their address in URLs.
+The publishers like you can avail Google’s servers with their address in URLs.
 However, we may wait for it until the second half of 2018.

 Google also wants to implement the new web standard in both web browsers and the Google AMP Cache.

 Google’s AMP technology certainly helps you increase the ranking of your WordPress website, and thereby increasing the web traffic.
-You can accomplish the goal of making your website popular and mobile-friendly through enabling AMP by using one of the best WP AMP plugin or AMP-ready themes.
+You can accomplish the goal of making your website popular and mobile-friendly by enabling AMP by using one of the best WP AMP plugin or AMP-ready themes.

 At Solwin Infotech, we have an in-house team of experienced WordPress web developers who can give you useful information about AMP and WordPress.